Strideradu/17spr_wang_zhu_du/README.md

 1.To compile the latex: compile the main.tex

-2.To add a new section: add the following command in main.tex
-    input{sections/mySectionTitle}
-and then create a new tex file named mySectionTitle.tex in 'sections' folder.
+2.To add a new section: add the following command in main.tex:   input{sections/mySectionTitle} and create a new tex file named mySectionTitle.tex in 'sections' folder.